Missouri GOP-led House advances private school funding bill

 “If it’s not good for your community and your kids, it’s not good for mine,” she told colleagues on the House floor.
 “So stop using poor kids and Black kids to experiment on.
 We pay taxes, too.”

-Lawmakers voted 83-71 in favor of the measure, barely meeting the 82-vote threshold needed to advance the bill.
-The legislation needs another vote of approval to go to the state Senate for consideration.
+Lawmakers voted 83-71 in favor of the measure, which would meet the 82-vote threshold needed to advance the bill to the Senate.
+A second vote is needed to send the bill to the upper chamber.

 Some Missouri lawmakers, primarily Republicans, have been pushing to expand what advocates call school choice programs for years.
 The effort has high-profile advocates this year, both in new Republican House Speaker Rob Vescovo and Republican Senate Majority Leader Caleb Rowden.

-Note: This story has been corrected to show that the 82-vote threshold is needed to advance the bill to the Senate, not to just advance the bill in the House.